 If you follow the tips above, you'll be half way there!
 So, good luck deriving great action items in your next retrospective!

 By the way, one of the best ways to sustainably develop the agile mindset of team members is to implement an agile health check.
-Our free team health check kit is there to help you implement it and ask the right questions.
-Just takes a minute to go through it 🙂
+Our free team health check kit can help you ask the right questions – just click through: Agile Team Health Check kit